samst0r/Todo/README.md

 Why?
 ---
-To get some experience using technologies such as '''JQuery''' and '''Backbone.js''' and '''Bootstrap.css'''
+To get some experience using technologies such as:
+*JQuery
+*Backbone.js
+*Bootstrap.css

 Usage
 -----